-As a parent, you know your child better than anyone.
+As a parent, you know your child or teen better than anyone.
 You know how to make him laugh and how to soothe him.
 You know what her best qualities are and what she needs.
 When you go to the doctor, you play a key role in helping your child’s doctor* know and understand your child’s strengths and needs, and what services would be helpful.

 A “Medical Home” partnership between doctors and parents does not happen automatically.
 In fact, many times the most successful partnerships are because the parents –you — make it happen.